hinatacampaign/hinatacampaign.github.io/kimi-wa-honeydew.md

     And there's nothing particularly remarkable

-    That's what really drawed me to you
+    That's what really drew me to you

     The greenish color somehow reminds me of the sky